“Went up Nigs in evening. Mart P, Martin P & Mal came up. We all went down Fox & Hounds”

 Went to work hungover.
-Got Alice Cooper posters for Neville.
+Got Alice Cooper posters for Niles.
 In the evening “wrapped” Nobby’s ‘present’

 There was DRINKING at the school party?

 Where all the students would have been under the age of 18?